Formulae =UNIQUE(A2:A) //To return all unique values in column A =JOIN(“, “, FILTER( B: B, A: A=E2)) //Filter based on E2 value and join the column

 Sample Google Sheets template with formula here.

-Google Sheets is one of the most popular data management tools businesses use, allowing users to create and store spreadsheets.
+Google Sheets is one of the most popular data management tools businesses use, allowing users to create and store data in spreadsheets.
 Documents that contain data are organized into rows and columns.
 But there could be repeated information in different lines of one column, so this would require merging the column to avoid clustering.
-There are several ways to merge duplicates in Google Sheets to make sorting out data easier.
+There are several ways to merge duplicates in Google Sheets to make sorting out data easier and making the data easier to read and thus more useful.

 - Why merge duplicates